dmauktik/exa-data-eng-assessment/SOLUTION.md

 Run queries on the tables to validate the data.
 Following query is a join between two tables:

-SELECT cp.id, cp.status, cp.intent, ct.participant,
+> SELECT cp.id, cp.status, cp.intent, ct.participant,
-ct."managingOrganization" FROM "CarePlan" cp INNER JOIN "CareTeam" ct ON concat('"',SPLIT\_PART(cp."careTeam", ':', 4)) like concat( '%',
+> ct."managingOrganization" FROM "CarePlan" cp INNER JOIN "CareTeam" ct ON
+> concat('"',SPLIT\_PART(cp."careTeam", ':', 4)) like concat( '%',
-ct."id", '%' ) LIMIT 100
+> ct."id", '%' ) LIMIT 100

 <img src="media/image4.png" style="width:6.26806in;height:2.76458in" />

-<span id="_Toc154917531" class="anchor"></span>SUMMARY
+# SUMMARY

 Fhir json files can be transformed to the tabular format.
 Considering the number of attributes in a bundle and relation between them (patient,